-CSREA invites tenure-track faculty (lecturer-track, tenured, and tenure-track faculty) and whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States or comparatively, to apply to for a Course Innovation Grant for use in Spring 2021 or Fall 2021.
+CSREA invites tenured and other long-term faculty whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States and work that connects the U.S. to related transnational contexts, to apply for a Course Innovation Grant for use in academic year 2023-2024.

-For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the United States, or U.S.-related transnational contexts.
+For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. or in U.S. related transnational contexts.

-Faculty will be provided with $1,000 in course development/classroom/teaching support funds and up to $3,000 in graduate student research assistance support.
+- Faculty provided with up to $1,000 in books and other learning supplies and up to $3,000 in graduate student research assistance support.

 Questions?
-Please contact CSREA Associate Director, Stéphanie Larrieux.
+Please contact CSREA Program Coordinator, Maggie Murphy.